bash-bastion/awesome-basalt/BEST_PRACTICES.md

 - **`local i=`**: Ensure the variable is function scoped instead of globally scoped.

 - **`unset -v i`**: Prevent Bash's default dynamic scoping from making this variable accessible in later contexts.

+Admittedly, this hardening is a bit extraneous, so I do not strongly recommend it.

 ## Error handling